-There are also first time users who keep getting error during the registration, with some having problems during OTP and with some reporting that their QID is said to be expired when it is not.
+There are also first-time users who keep getting errors during the registration, with some having problems during OTP and with some reporting that their QID is said to be expired when it is not.

 Some have also mentioned getting the error message "your phone seems to be a simulator or jailbroken".